Corrective action procedures for your preventive control plan

 Every written corrective action procedure should answer some basic questions related to who, what, how, as well as what record to document corrective actions on.

 Step 1.
-For each control measure, identify who takes the corrective actions:
+For each control measure applied at a CCP, identify who will take the corrective actions:

 - identify the person who implements the corrective action.